9413d5ff2a0b4f237a264010b65350e7/TAG/PHB33/EscortWarning.md

 Under no circumstances should anyone in this situation be inside Motel 6 located at 2572 Candler Road or in the immediate vicinity of the motel.
 The provided room is not worth your life.

 > [!WARNING]
 > DO NOT PASS GO, DON'T TRY TO COLLECT ANY MONEY!
 You are involved in a CIA cover-up being conducted under the auspices of the federal government.
 The CIA has killed men when they attempted to pickup their promised pay.
+(I will gladly help you get your promised pay safely--by escorting you there and away).

 > [!CAUTION]
 > It is highly recommended that those who have found themselves in this situation find another location prior to reading further.